Sorbole: The Dome of Letters

 Background

-He was then contacted scenotekniaB to establish a collaboration that would allow us to expand the team's resources, especially in view of the inauguration and the lighting aspects that it required.
-Their contributions, however, were not limited to the specifics of their training, but became an important driving force for the realization of the 360º project, also providing energy and enthusiasm.
-Diversofoto covered the assembly and actively joined in some phases of construction.
+scenotekniaB was then contacted to establish a collaboration that would allow us to extend the team's resources, especially for the inauguration and the lighting aspects it required.
+ScenotekniaB's contribution, however, was not limited to its specific skills, but became an important driving force for the realisation of the project, contributing its energy and enthusiasm.
+Diversofoto covered the installation and was actively involved in some of the construction phases.

 Background